cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/cloudify_cluster_manager_cli/_index.md

 +++
-title = "Cloudify Cluster Manager CLI" description = "Cloudify Cluster Manager CLI is a command line to automate Cloudify Premium installation on 3 nodes or 9 nodes." weight = 55 alwaysopen = false
+title = "Cloudify Cluster Manager CLI" description = "Cloudify Cluster Manager CLI is a command line to automate the Cloudify Premium installation on 3 nodes or 9 nodes." weight = 55 alwaysopen = false
 +++

 ## Overview
-The purpose of the Cluster Manager package is to automate the procedure of installing a {{< param product_name >}}
-cluster on existing VMs.
-The following article will guide you through the different steps of easily installing a {{< param product_name >}} cluster on either three or nine VMs.
+The purpose of the Cluster Manager package is to automate the procedure of installing a {{< param product_name >}} cluster on existing VMs.
+The following article will guide you through the different steps of easily installing a {{< param product_name >}} cluster on either 3 or 9 VMs.

 ## Installation

-### Choosing a cluster configuration
+### Choosing a Cluster Configuration
 Before using the  Cluster Manager package you must prepare a set of VMs for your cluster.
 The Cluster Manager package supports all cloud providers and the following configurations:

-* Fully distributed cluster (9 VMs).
+* Fully distributed cluster (9 VMs)
-* Compact cluster (3 VMs).
+* Compact cluster (3 VMs)
-* Fully distributed cluster with an external DB (6 VMs).
+* Fully distributed cluster with an external DB (6 VMs)
-* Compact cluster with an external DB (3 VMs).
+* Compact cluster with an external DB (3 VMs)

 Please follow the [prerequisites and sizing guidelines]({{< relref "cloudify_manager/premium/fully_distributed/requirments/capacity_and_planning.md#cloudify-cluster" >}}) and generate the required number of VMs according to the mentioned spec.
 You should also prepare a load balancer to distribute the load over the managers.